InformaticsMatters/fragnet/fragnet-search/README.md

 that is independent of the Neo4j graph model that can be used on the client side and that somewhat insulates client code for the exact details of the Neo4j data model.

-Currently this work is at an early stage and much more is planned.

 ## API versions

 The APIs are versioned.
 Currently `v2` is in use, but the older `v1` is still supported.
 See [README_v1.md]() for details.